1eemur/pokefirered-et/README.md

 **You can help!
 See the [Progress](#Progress) section for what still needs to be done.**

+# Translation
+Given the scale of the project and the fact that I'm currently doing the work alone, my focus is getting translations in place and then revising and improving the translations' quality.

 # Progress
 | Files                                                                                                     | Progress    |
 | --------------------------------------------------------------------------------------------------------- | ----------- |